 BUSINESS FOR DEMOCRACY

 Over the past few years, it has become clear that the role of businesses, large and small, in supporting inclusive democracy is increasingly pertinent.
-ASBC has long championed inclusivity and equity as enduring principles on which a healthy economy is founded.
+ASBN has long championed inclusivity and equity as enduring principles on which a healthy economy is founded.
 And a functioning free and fair democracy is an incomparable tool to achieving such a landscape.
 We believe bold changes must be made to protect American democracy, and businesses can lead the way.

 Main goals of the Business for Democracy Campaign include: